RockChinQ/Flowity/README.md

 # Flowity

-Workflow language designed for LLM.
+Programming language for building LLM workflows.
+and its runtime implementation in Python.

 ## Installation